Yosna/Multi-Model-AI-Text-Generator/README.md

 # Text Generation Language Models in PyTorch

-This project implements four text generation language models using PyTorch:
+This project implements five text generation language models using PyTorch:

 - **Bigram model** — a simple neural network that learns character-to-character transition probabilities
 - **LSTM model** — a recurrent neural network capable of learning longer-range character sequences using memory and context
 - **GRU model** — a gated recurrent unit network for efficient sequence modeling with fewer parameters than LSTM
+- **Transformer model** — a trainable transformer supporting both training and generation
-- **Transformer model** — inference-only; uses a pre-built transformer for high-quality text generation (training not yet supported)
+- **DistilGPT2 model** — inference-only; uses a pre-trained Hugging Face transformer for high-quality text generation

 The codebase is modular, config-driven, and supports training, checkpointing, early stopping, hyperparameter tuning, and generation from any model via CLI.
-Comprehensive unit tests are included for all major modules, including training, library, utilities, visualization, tuning, and model/CLI behavior (**current coverage: 98%, 544 stmts / 10 miss**).
+Comprehensive unit tests are included for all major modules, including training, library, utilities, visualization, tuning, and model/CLI behavior (**current coverage**: 98%).

 ## Table of Contents